GauBen/gautier.dev/src/articles/computing-percentiles-in-sql/index.md

 </Example>

-Note: I'll use Postgre syntax to represent arrays, with the rather unconventional curly brackets for people used to C-inspired languages.
+Note: I'll use Postgres syntax to represent arrays, with the rather unconventional curly brackets for people used to web languages.
 You can also use `ARRAY[0.2, 0.4]` to declare arrays.

 Is there a way to compute the p50 (median value) of the durations arrays in pure SQL for Postgres?